vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 17. All our religious festivals are determined according to the lunar calendar which is pegged on to the present unsatisfactory solar calendar.
 Hence the task before the Committee is to devise a satisfactory solar calendar first and peg on to it a lunar calendar.

-11. The Chairman pointed out that it was for the Committee to discuss and decide whether the year was to be brought back by 23 days or to leave the mistake as it was and to retain a permanent constanterror.
-He also pointed out that such a mistake had occurred in Europe and corrections had to be introduced.
-The Gregorian year in 1582 was found to have an error of 10 days.
-Pope Gregory XIII advised that the 5th October should be called the 15th October.
-This was adopted by the Catholics.
-Though the Protestant countries at first did not accept this move, simply because it came from the Pope, but 170 years later England had to accept the correction by legislation.
-Russia accepted the Gregorian calendar only after the Bolshevik resolution.

 18. The Chairman pointed out that there was a good deal of dissatisfaction even with the Gregorian calendar, though it has attained the status of a world calendar.
 One of the main drawbacks of this calendar is that the ending of the year does not correspond with the winter solstice day.
 There are several proposals for reforming the Gregorian calendar.
 According to one proposal, every month was to be of 4 weeks, and therefore of 28 days and thirteen months would make a year of 364 days.
 One day, the year-end day, was to be without any name and named simply the year-end day.
 In leap years, there was to be an additional year-raiddle day, without any weekday name.
 Every month was to begin on a Sunday.
 According to the other proposal the year was to consist of 4 quarters, each of 91 days.
 Each quarter was to be divided into three months of 31, 30, 30 days.
 The year-end day, and the year-middle day in leap years were to be the same as before.

-12. In India, the idea of Indian Calendar reform originated from Maharashtra Lokamanya Shri Bal Gangadhar Tilak well-known as a great political figure of the last generation was, as is well-known, a great savant and antiquarian and initiated calendar reform in Maharashtra.
-He started a new reformed calendar which is still being published at Poona.

-12

 19. The World Calendar Association of New York, U.S.A., had a proposal before the United Nations Organization to evolve a uniform calendar for the whole world.
 Sir Harold Spencer Jones, the Astro nomer-Royal of U.K. and other eminent astronomers had expressed their support of the proposals of W.C.A..
 They wanted to effect this change from 1956.
 This. proposal, if accepted, would produce great convenience and simplicity but succession of day reckoning by. the cycle of the seven day week will have to be given up.